naviserver-project/naviserver/README.md

 $ make install NAVISERVER=/usr/local/ns
 ```

-For a full list of modules, visit [https://github.com/orgs/naviserver-project/repositories](https://github.com/orgs/naviserver-project/repositories).
+For a complete list of modules, visit [GitHub repositories](https://github.com/orgs/naviserver-project/repositories).

 ### 3g.
 Compile for Windows with Msys + Mingw

 Download the minimal environment from [https://sourceforge.net/projects/mingw/files/](https://sourceforge.net/projects/mingw/files/).

-1. Download the zip file and extract it.
+1. Download the minimal Msys + Mingw environment from [SourceForge](https://sourceforge.net/projects/mingw/files/).
-2. Follow the instructions in `README.TXT` to launch the msys shell.
+2. Extract the zip file and follow the instructions in `README.TXT` to launch the msys shell.
 3. In the msys shell, run:

     ```bash